FenrixiR/dsdevices-dscs9-armbian/README.md

 │   ├── dscs9_1g.dtb
 │   ├── dscs9_dtb2.img
 │   └── src/
 │       └── dscs9_1g.dts          # Decompiled DTS source
+├── docs/
+│   ├── hardware.md               # Detailed hardware notes
+│   └── emmc_partitions.md        # Android eMMC partition map
-├── firmware/                     # Board-specific firmware files (TBD) ├── boot/                         # Boot configuration templates (TBD) └── docs/
+├── firmware/                     # Board-specific firmware files (TBD) └── boot/                         # Boot configuration templates (TBD)
-    └── hardware.md               # Detailed hardware notes
 ```

 ## Known Issues

-- **Bluetooth**: `hci_uart_bcm` attaches to the UART but times out on command `0xfc18` (baudrate negotiation).
-The BT UART RX line may not be connected to the SoC on this board revision.
-Investigation ongoing.
 - **Boot from SD**: Requires patching `boot.cmd` as described above.
 The stock script only scans eMMC.

 ## Contributing

 PRs welcome.
-If you have a serial/UART console attached and can capture u-boot or kernel output, that would be particularly helpful for debugging Bluetooth.
+If you have a UART console (GND/RX/TX pads are exposed on the PCB near the AP6255 module) and can capture u-boot or kernel output, that would be helpful for further debugging.

 ## License